MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 busparams=0.25.0, Intel(R) 82579LM Gigabit Network Connection, KDNET is running on this NIC.kdnet.exe
 ```

 4. Type this command to set the IP address of the host system.
-Use the IP address of the host system that you recorded earlier, not the one shown.
+Use the actual IP address of the host system you recorded instead of 169.182.1.1 that is shown in the sample output.
 Pick a unique port address for each target/host pair that you work with, such as 50010.

 ```
-C:\>kdnet TARGETPC 50010
+C:\>kdnet 169.182.1.1 50010

-NtQuerySystemInformation cannot query SystemKernelDebuggingAllowed on this OS.
 Enabling network debugging on Intel(R) 82577LM Gigabit Network Connection.
 Key=2steg4fzbj2sz.23418vzkd4ko3.1g34ou07z4pev.1sp3yo9yz874p
 ```